Bones and All: Box office

-Bones and All grossed $7.8 million in the United States and Canada, and $6.7 million in other territories for a worldwide total of $14.5 million; it underperformed against a $16–20 million budget.
+Bones and All grossed $7.8 million in the United States and Canada, and $7.4 million in other territories for a worldwide total of $15.2 million; it underperformed against a $16–20 million budget.

 In its limited opening weekend, Bones and All grossed $120,000 from five theaters.
 The film expanded alongside Glass Onion: A Knives Out Mystery, Strange World, Devotion, and the wide expansion of The Fabelmans, and was projected to gross around $7–9 million from 2,727 theaters over its five-day opening weekend.
 It made $921,000 on its first day, including $345,000 from Tuesday night previews.
 It went on to debut to $2.7 million (including $3.5 million over the five days), finishing in eighth.
 In its third weekend of release, the film made $1.2 million.
 Its underperformance in the United States was attributed to the increasing decline of interest in prestige films by the general public in a moviegoing environment altered by the COVID-19 pandemic, despite being a film of the horror genre, which saw a surge in popularity during the summer with the releases of Nope, Barbarian and Smile.

-The film debuted first at the Italian box office, grossing a total of €109.036 (USD$113,643).
+The film debuted first at the Italian box office, grossing a total of €109.036 (US$113,643).